adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Prototype_Progress_Report.md

      * Questions revised and made more concise

   * _Expanded Technical Plan_
-    * Phases reassesed and renamed
+    * Phases reassessed and renamed
     * Data collection specified
     * Progress methodology given more detail
     * More clarity provided on the benefit of this research
     * Requirements engineering carried out to determine Functional and Non-Functional requirements

   * _Populated an extensive list of ICS Assets_
-    *  Hardware, Software, Data, Communation, Human, and Orgainzational assets identified
+    *  Hardware, Software, Data, communication, Human, and Organizational assets identified

   * _Populated an extensive list of ICS Threats_
-    * Archteictural, Operational, Cyber Attacks, Insider, Governance and Compliance, Supply China, Physical, and Environemntal threats identitified
+    * Architectural, Operational, Cyber Attacks, Insider, Governance and Compliance, Supply China, Physical, and Environmental threats identified

   * _Created Asset/Threat Groups_
     * Threats were gathered into groups related to the assets stated above

   * _Explored System Emulation Software_
     * Python packages explored, but insufficient packages found
-    * Docker images explored, as a reasonable alternateive
+    * Docker images explored, as a reasonable alternative
     * Docker emulation system successfully deployed
     * Expansion on Docker systems

 ### Hindrances
   * Listing critical assets in a distributed control system that require security protection include operational technology components, communication infrastructure, system data, and support systems.
   * Python coding packages seem insufficient for testing environments
-  * A lack of definition in initial design caused a re-assessment to be done
+  * A lack of definition in the initial design caused a re-assessment to be done

 <hr>